 How Often Should You Aerate Your Lawn?

-Some say you should only aerate when you notice the telltale signs (listed above).
+Some say you should only aerate your lawn in Houston when you notice the telltale signs (listed above).
 But most experts agree: You should aerate once every five years.
 Has it been a while since your last lawn aeration?
 Never aerated before?
 Don’t fret.
 Just plan to make it happen this spring.